 While at the office, you can meet with a caseworker who will help you fill out a paper application or enter your information into the online system.

-How to Check Your SNAP Application Status in Wisconsin
+Checking Your SNAP Application Status in Wisconsin

 You may wish to look at your food stamp application status after submitting your form.
 If you applied online, simply log into your account to view your applications.

 You may also contact the DHS for information on your application.
 Be aware that most applications will be processed within 30 days.
 You may receive a response within seven days if you qualify for emergency food benefits.

 After you sign up for food stamps, you need to undergo an interview.
 You can arrange for a food stamp phone interview in some cases, but at other times, it may be necessary to attend an in-person meeting.

 During your interview, you should be prepared to show the caseworker proof of your income, identity and expenses.
 If you are unable to locate proof of these things, a caseworker can help you find the required information.